ESMValGroup/ESMValTool/doc/sphinx/source/community/backward_compatibility.rst

 Helping developers to upgrade
 -----------------------------

-*Recipe users* of ESMValTool will be able to successfully run *integrated recipes* using a *release*, since all *backwards-incompatible changes* introduced between *releases* will have been fixed before the *release* is created.
+*Recipe users* of ESMValTool should be able to successfully run *integrated recipes* using a *release*, since all *backwards-incompatible changes* introduced between *releases* will have been fixed before the *release* is created.
 Please note the